Alternative Travel, destination guides, travel articles and photos

 Best time to travel is March to May, after the rainy season, but before tourists crowd the bookings.

 Flights to Labuhanbajo are best taken from Denpasar, Bali (DPS) via GT Air or Merpati Air.
-Cost in April 2006 was Rp.
+The cost in April 2006 was Rp.
 707.800 (about USD 80) per person one-way.
 These Denpasar-Labuhanbajo flights come and go four times per week: Monday, Tuesday, Thursday, and Friday.

 Lastly, be sure not to book domestic air travel in Indonesia on an Indonesian red-letter day.
 The airlines are known to cancel a flight without any prior notice and with little to no compensation.
 Visit expat.or.id for red-letter dates and other calendar considerations.